aoifeflav/pands-project/README.md

 * ~~Create a scater plot of petal length x sepal length~~
 * ~~Create a scatter plot of petal width x sepal width~~
 * ~~Create a scatter plot of petal width x sepal length~~
+* Convert these plots to seaborn, so they can be viewed together with the different species seperated by colour

 ## Sources